 The best way to sample a winery’s offerings is to pony up for a formal winetasting.
-As the name implies, this is your chance to taste some (or all, depending on the spot) of the winery’s current releases.
+This is your chance to taste some (or all, depending on the spot) of the winery’s current releases.

-Many wineries require appointments—especially when you’re aiming to taste rare (the technical term is “reserve”) wines or have a food pairing.
-To make these, go to the winery’s website or call.
+Even before COVID-19 restrictions came into play, many Napa wineries and tasting rooms required appointments (or reservations)—especially to taste rare wines or have a food pairing.
+To make these, go to the winery’s website or call ahead.

-Prices for these experiences vary widely.
+Prices for these winetastings vary widely.
 At most wineries, basic tastings usually run between $30 and $50 per person.
 Many wineries refund the price of one tasting with each bottle purchased.
-More involved tastings—those that feature rare wines or are paired with food courses—tend to be more expensive, and they can range anywhere from $75 to $125 per person.
+More involved tastings—those that feature rare wines or are paired with food courses—tend to be more expensive, and they can range anywhere from $75 to $200 or more per person.
 These higher-dollar tastings rarely include rebates for bottles purchased.